 For ordinary dividends that aren’t qualified, which is equal to box 1a minus 1b, you’ll pay tax at ordinary rates.

 As of this writing, qualified dividends are taxed as long-term capital gains.
-This means that if your highest income tax bracket is 15 percent or less, you receive these dividends tax-free.
-If your marginal rate of tax is higher than 15 percent, your qualified dividends are taxed at 15 or 20 percent depending on your income.
+This means that if your highest income tax bracket is 15% or less, you receive these dividends tax-free.
+If your marginal rate of tax is higher than 15%, your qualified dividends are taxed at 15% or 20%, depending on your income.

 - To be qualified, your dividends must be paid by a U.S. corporation or, if a foreign corporation, a tax treaty must exist between the U.S. and the country of incorporation, or the shares must trade on a U.S. stock exchange.

 When your mutual fund makes a distribution of its investment earnings to you and reports it in box 2a of Form 1099-DIV, the IRS generally allows you to treat the distribution like a long-term capital gain.
 This is beneficial since the same tax rules that apply to your qualified dividends also apply to mutual fund capital gain distributions, regardless of whether you hold the investment for 10 days or 10 years.

 Schedule B implications